What’s the Latest With Biden’s VP Pick and Announcement?

 Workers who were seen setting up for the event at the hotel appeared to be from BNY Production, a company that has been a frequent vendor for the Biden campaign, according to Federal Election Commission records.
 A truck from Wizard Studios, another event-production company that has worked for the campaign, was also parked outside the hotel on Monday.
 By Tuesday morning, the doors to the street were closed, but an open door leading from the hotel lobby revealed large screens set up under the room’s chandeliers.

-Now that the contenders have been notified, news is starting the break about who was told they were not chosen — which as of now includes Representative Karen Bass, Governor Gretchen Whitmer, and Georgia Democrat Stacey Abrams:

-Is it worth deciphering the new DNC speaker list for clues?
+Was it worth deciphering the new DNC speaker list for clues?

 No.